 where i and j refers the level-1 and level 2 respectively and 𝑢𝑗 ~ 𝑁(0, 𝜎2).

-To measure the strength of the association between “stunting” and determinant factors we used Adjusted odds ratios (AORs) with 95% confidence intervals (CIs) and associations with p-value < 0.05 defined as a significant association.
+To measure the strength of the association between “stunting” and determinant factors we used adjusted odds ratios (AORs) with 95% confidence intervals (CIs) and associations with p-value < 0.05 defined as a significant association.
 As our main goal was to identify better fitted models we performed several goodness of fit tests e.g., Akaike information criterion (AIC), the Bayesian information criterion (BIC), Log-likelihood.
 AIC and BIC are calculated as, AIC = − 2 (log-likelihood of the fitted model) +2p, and BIC = 2 (log-likelihood of the fitted model) + ln(N)*p. where p is the degree of freedom in the model and N is the number of observations in the sample.
 After comparing the AIC and BIC values for each model, the lowest one was deemed to be the better explanatory model (de Jong & Heller, 2008).
 The Area under the Receiver Operating Characteristic (AUROC) is also constructed which is the indicator of sensitivity and specificity.
 Lower P-values in the ROC curve indicate that the model can differentiate between two groups, and the area under the curve is greater than 0.50 (Cook & Rajbhandari, 2018).

 Results

 In this study, a total of 7902 child mothers participated and gave their information.
-Among them 30.48% children were found to be stunted.
+Among them 30.48% children were stunted.
 After the analysis, it is evident that most of the stunted children (38.54%) were found in poor family settings in Bangladesh.
 About 30% of these families have more than three family members and 46% of children with birth order 7-10 are most likely to suffer from stunting.
 In comparison to urban areas (25%), the prevalence of stunting in children under the age of five was higher in rural areas (32%).
 Division–wise distribution of prevalence presents that Mymensingh was a high-risk area for stunting, where the prevalence was about 42%, and Dhaka and Khulna divisions were the low-risk areas for stunting.

 However, the most number of stunted children was found in the families where household heads are fathers (30%) who are involved in an agricultural occupation (40%).
 On the other hand, household heads involved in business can afford their families easily, so the stunting rate is quite low (25%) in those families.
 No proper education also evokes this problem significantly.
 As 43% of household heads have no academic education which leads to their unhealthy lifestyle.